Crivella/ocr_translate/docs/source/install_run/index.rst

 NOTE!!: Since version `v0.6`, `python` (or at least) `pip` needs to be installed on the system.
 (See https://www.python.org/downloads/)

-NOTE!!: Use python `3.10` or `3.11` (Currently `3.12` is incompatible due to the version of numpy used)

-Most of the server behavior the behavior of the server (eg: model/plugin/db install locations and allowed hosts) can be customized using :doc:`Environment variables <../user/envs>`
+Most of the server behavior (eg: model/plugin/db install locations and allowed hosts) can be customized using :doc:`Environment variables <../user/envs>`

 SuperUser
 ---------